-This M.P.H. program integrates genetics and the public health science disciplines of epidemiology, pathobiology, biostatistics, environmental health and health services research, with ethics, social sciences, public affairs, economics and law.
-Public health genetics focuses on phenotypic disease prevention in populations, not just individual patients and their families.
-It addresses society's legal, ethical, financial, regulatory and organizational responsibilities in offering genetic services, and devising environmental and occupational interventions to prevent disease in populations.
+The Master of Public Health in Public Health Genetics Program integrates human genetics and the public health science disciplines of epidemiology, pathobiology, biostatistics, environmental health, and health services research with ethics, social sciences, public affairs, economics and law to prepare students for a career in the evolving field of public health genetics.
+Public health genetics integrates genetics with multiple public health disciplines to address society's legal, ethical, financial, regulatory, and organizational responsibilities in offering genetic services and developing interventions to bring genetic services to the public.
+A detailed program description can be found on the Pitt Public Health website.

-The requirements for the M.P.H. in Public Health Genetics can normally be fulfilled in two years of full-time study.
-General requirements are listed below, but the student should also review the requirements with his or her faculty advisor.
+The requirements for the M.P.H. in Public Health Genetics are usually fulfilled in two years of full-time study.
+General requirements are listed below, but the student should also review the requirements with their faculty advisor.